A Realistic Guide to the Las Vegas Strip

 When to Visit the Las Vegas Strip

 The Strip runs year-round, but the experience changes dramatically by season.
-Summer is dominated by extreme heat and indoor activities, while winter brings cooler weather and heavier convention traffic.
-We tend to prefer spring and fall when walking outside is realistic again and the pools are less likely to need a cabana for comfort.
+Summer is dominated by extreme heat and indoor activities, while spring and fall offer the best balance of weather and comfort.

 Where to Stay on the Las Vegas Strip

-If this is your first visit, we strongly recommend choosing location over room size or price.
+Our Advice: If this is your first visit, we strongly recommend prioritizing a Center Strip location over room size or a slightly cheaper price in the South/North zones.
 A cheaper hotel at the edge of the Strip often costs you more in time, energy, and transportation than it saves in dollars.

 If you’re looking to get off the strip, there’s plenty of day trips nearby or you can check out our off-strip guides.